ACFS Medical Team

 Being from Canada, I of course enjoy hockey and winter in general, but being able to golf year round sure has its perks.
 When not playing or watching sports, I can be found hanging out with friends, taking weekend trips, and exploring Arizona.
 I sincerely hope you choose to work with Dr. Lipskind and the team at ACFS and allow us to help build your family.

 Jennifer Singleton, RN, BSN

 Patient Care Coordinator

-Hi, my name is Jennifer, and I am one of the RN’s to join the ACFS team.
-I have been in the medical field for over 20 years in women’s health and fertility.
+Hi, my name is Jennifer, and I am one of the RN’s at ACFS.
+I have been in the women’s health field for over 20 years.
 I come to ACFS with 5 years of reproductive medicine experience, as this sub-specialty is my passion.
-I was an infertility patient myself, so I understand what you might be going through.
-As a patient myself, I understand all the trials and tribulations that one goes through and the myriad of emotions that you may be experiencing.
-At other clinics, I was seen as a number and not a patient.
-Here at ACFS, we all put our passion towards your journey and make sure that each of you are treated with care, compassion and respect.
-This is one of the many reasons I joined this amazing group and look forward to being part of your successful treatment.
-The field of reproductive medicine is constantly growing and I love to learn; and will do whatever I can to help you achieve your goal.
-I am very excited to be part of the ACFS team and here to make your journey special and a little less stressful.
+I was an infertility patient myself, so I understand what you may be going through.
+At other clinics I was seen as a number, not a patient.
+Here at ACFS, we all channel our passion towards your journey, and make sure that each one of you is treated with care, compassion, and respect.
+This is one of the many reasons I joined this amazing group, and look forward to being part of your successful treatment.
+The field of reproductive medicine is constantly growing and I love to learn.
+I will do whatever I can to help you achieve your goal.
+I’m very excited to be part of the ACFS team, making your journey special and a little less stressful.
 I look forward to meeting and working with you.